Leviticus 11:13-23

 19 the stork, any kind of heron, the hoopoe, and the bat.

-21 Yet you may eat these: of all winged creeping things that go on all fours, which have long, jointed legs for hopping on the earth.
+21 However, you may eat the following kinds of flying insects that walk on all fours: those having jointed legs above their feet for hopping on the ground.

-22 Even of these you may eat: any kind of locust, any kind of katydid, any kind of cricket, and any kind of grasshopper.
+22 Of these you may eat any kind of locust, katydid, cricket, or grasshopper.

 God commands His people to distinguish clean and unclean among flying creatures so their daily practices reflect covenant holiness.